“Safety doesn’t happen by accident.”

 WHICH PACKAGING PROTECTION SOLUTIONS ARE BEST FOR THE ENVIRONMENT?

 The good news is that sustainable protective packaging solutions that are both cost-efficient and eco-friendly are a fairly simple fix for most businesses.
 For example, ITB Packaging’s dividers and partitions enable customers to separate and isolate the shipped items while providing class A protection.
 Such a choice leads to decreased material usage and costs by eliminating the need for foam, air pillows, bubble wrap, and other void filler materials.
+For increased protection, our In-The-Box line gives you the option to use our Protectapak™ dividers that are available in different heights, tall enough to fold over the top of your packaged products.

 Also, our dividers and partitions are 100% recyclable and increase the warehouse storage space by 25-75%, reducing the costs associated with additional labor for coated partitions, chip, and die-cut installation.
 You can read more about our packaging solutions here.